FLSA STATUS: Exempt

 CERTIFICATES, LICENSES, REGISTRATIONS

-A valid Illinois driver’s license is required and a CDL Class A license is preferred.
+A valid Illinois driver’s license is required.